swseighman/Java-Perf-Grafana/README.md

 ### Demo Apps

-A simple `primes` demo is provided (on both nodes) but other applications can be added.
+A simple `primes` demo has been provided but other applications can be added.

 > **NOTE:**
 > The `primes` demo has been compiled using Java 17, make certain you're using Java 17.